animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

 - "traefik.http.routers.api.rule=Host(`api.localhost`)"
 ```

-This one bites everyone once.
+This gets everyone once.
+I wish the error message were better.

-**Container-to-container calls.** Containers on the same Docker network reach each other by service name:
+**Container-to-container calls.** If service A needs to call service B, use the service name from docker-compose directly:

 ```csharp
 var client = new HttpClient { BaseAddress = new Uri("http://api-service:8080") };
 ```

-Internal traffic doesn't go through Traefik.
-Use the service name from docker-compose as the hostname.
+That traffic stays inside the Docker network.
+It doesn't go through Traefik.

-## My Local Dev Setup
+## How I Actually Use It

 I don't run everything in Docker during development.
 Too slow for hot reload.

-My workflow: start Traefik once with `docker-compose up -d traefik`.
-Run individual services with `dotnet watch`.
-When I need the full containerized setup for integration testing, `docker-compose up --build` and everything comes up.
+What I do: start Traefik once with `docker-compose up -d traefik`, then run individual services with `dotnet watch`.
+When I need the full containerized setup (integration testing, demo), `docker-compose up --build` brings everything up.

-For staging, I add TLS certs and health checks.
-For production, I add rate limiting and access logs.
-Same Traefik config, different labels.
+For staging I add TLS and health checks.
+For production, rate limiting and access logs.
+Same config, different labels.
+I haven't changed the core docker-compose in months.

-## Run It

 The playground has two .NET services behind Traefik: